I N D E X

 The project was closed down in 1995, probably because the Defense Department lost confidence in it, but even today some psychics continue with police and government work; one assisted the FBI - clearly unsuccessfully - during the hunt for Osama bin Laden in late 2001.

-CLAIRVOYANCE Parapsychologist consider clairvoyance to be one of the three classes of psychic perception or extrasensory perception [ESP] along with telepathy and precognition, although there is overlap among the three.
+Parapsychologists consider clairvoyance to be one of the three classes of psychic perception or extrasensory perception [ESP] along with telepathy and precognition, although there is overlap among the three.
 The word clairvoyance comes from the French, meaning 'clear seeing', and refers to the power to see an event or an image in the past, present or future.
 This type of sight does not happen with your physical eyes, but with your inner eyes.
 A person with clairvoyant ability can receive information in the form of visual symbols or images.
 Some clairvoyants describe it as a bit like having a movie screen in your head with images moving across it.
 Other clairvoyants may see symbols that they learn to interpret.

 Psychic visions typically appear internally, through the minds eye, and this is called subjective clairvoyance, but in rare cases they can also appear externally, in the environment around them as if they were real, and this is called objective clairvoyance.
 Many people think of the term 'inner eye, as a figure of speech, but the yogic tradition uses the term.
 According to Eastern tradition, the third eye or sixth chakra is the seat of clairvoyance.
 Located in the centre of the forehead, it is the screen that receives clairvoyance, whether in the form of visions or imagery.
 In mediumship, clairvoyance may account for the ability of mediums to provide unknown information at séances.

 There are several different types of clairvoyance, including the ability to see auras [auric sight], to see into the past [retrocognition] or into the future [precognition].
-Different states of clairvoyance also include the ability to see through objects [X-ray vision], the ability to see health conditions in other people or animals [body scanning], the ability to see things from far away [traveling clairvoyance], the ability to experience visions in dreams [cream clairvoyance], the ability to see things that transcend time and space [spatial clairvoyance], and the ability to see astral, etheric and spiritual or divine planes [astral and spiritual clairvoyance].
+Different states of clairvoyance also include the ability to see through objects [X-ray vision], the ability to see health conditions in other people or animals [body scanning], the ability to see things from far away [traveling clairvoyance], the ability to experience visions in dreams [dream clairvoyance], the ability to see things that transcend time and space [spatial clairvoyance], and the ability to see astral, etheric and spiritual or divine planes [astral and spiritual clairvoyance].

 Throughout history clairvoyance has been used and cultivated by prophets, fortune-tellers, witches, and seers of all kinds.
 Some were gifted naturally with clairvoyance while others learned how to develop it through training.
-In the 1830s the first scientific experiment to study clairvoyance was conducted on psychic Adele Maginot, and impressive results were achieved.
+In the 1830's the first scientific experiment to study clairvoyance was conducted on psychic Adele Maginot, and impressive results were achieved.
 Tests for clairvoyance of concealed cards began in the 1870s with French physiologist Charles Richet, and Richets work has taken further in the 1930s by American parapsychologist J B Rhine.
 Rhine developed a special deck of symbol cards to conduct tests.
 In the years since considerable evidence has been accumulated to suggest that clairvoyance exists in both humans and animals although sceptics disagree.

-COLLECTIVE UNCONSCIOUS The collective or universal unconscious was a concept developed by psychiatrist Carl Jun [1875-1961] and later supported by Joseph Campbell in his study of world mythology.
+The collective or universal unconscious was a concept developed by psychiatrist Carl Jung [1875-1961] and later supported by Joseph Campbell in his study of world mythology.
 It refers to the part of the mind that is 'inborn' or determined by heredity and that shares memories, mental patterns and images with all humans.
 Prior to Jung, the prevailing view of the unconscious had been that of Sigmund Freud, who believed that it was the product of repressed childhood traumas.

-June affirmed that a personal unconscious of repressed or forgotten material existed but that the collective unconscious consisted of patterns of instinctual behaviour, called archetypes.
+Jung affirmed that a personal unconscious of repressed or forgotten material existed but that the collective unconscious consisted of patterns of instinctual behaviour, called archetypes.
 The word archetype comes from the Greek arche, meaning first, and type meaning imprint or pattern.
 Psychological types are thus patterns that form the basic blueprint for human personality.
-For June archetypes pre-exist in the collective unconscious of humanity and determine how we both perceive ad behave.
+For Jung archetypes pre-exist in the collective unconscious of humanity and determine how we both perceive and behave.
 These patterns are inborn - part of our inheritance and psychological life as human beings.
 They are both inside us and outside us.
 We can meet them by turning inwards to our dreams or imagination, and by turning outwards to our myths, legends, literature and religions.

 Red, which has the longest wavelength, typically represents the physical and material, while violet, the shortest wavelength, represents spirituality and enlightment.
 White, the combination of all colours, is usually associated with divinity and purity, whilst black, the absence of all colours, is usually associated with evil but in reality provides protection and comfort, like the warm darkness of the summer night.
 Traditionally, the body is associated with red, the mind with yellow and the spirits with blue.